ckirov/ckirov.github.io/index.md

 </p>

 <p align="justify">
 I received my B.A. in Computer Science and Linguistics from New York University (advisor: Adamantios Gafos), and my Ph.D. in Cognitive Science from Johns Hopkins (advisor: Colin Wilson).
 My current work spans multiple topics in Natural Language Processing (NLP) and Computational Linguistics.
-I have a special interest in NLP for low-resource, morphologically rich languages, including morphological learning, text normalization, tagging, and machine translation.
-I lean heavily on state-of-the-art machine learning methods, especially deep learning neural networks.
-I'm also interested in improving these models by focusing on system interpretability and understanding how their internal operations and representations relate to human language performance.
+I have a special interest in NLP for low-resource, morphologically rich languages, including morphological learning, text normalization, tagging, transliteration, and machine translation.
 </p>

 **Details**